GalSim-developers/GalSim/INSTALL.md

 -------------------------------

-These Fast Fourier Transform libraries must be installed as GalSim will link to them during the build; see Section 4 for some suggestions about installing this on your platform.
+These Fast Fourier Transform libraries must be installed as GalSim will link to them during the build.
+We require version 3 (or greater presumably), which is often distributed as fftw3.
+See Section 4 for some suggestions about installing this on your platform.

 iv) TMV (http://code.google.com/p/tmv-cpp/) (version >= 0.71 required)